dgvai/laravel-user-review/README.md

 /*
-    NOTE: THIS PERCENTAGE IS BASED ON 5 STAR RATING, IF YOU WANT CUSTOM STAR, USE BELLOW */
+    NOTE: THIS PERCENTAGE IS BASED ON 5 STAR RATING, IF YOU WANT CUSTOM STAR, USE BELLOW This is configured via the config file comes with this package: user-review.php You can also set environment variable for your systems default star count

+    (.env)  SYSTEM_RATING_STAR_COUNT=5
+*/
 $product->averageRating(10);    //percentage for 10 starrted model